Jackie Bradley Jr. Player Props: Royals vs. Rangers

-Jackie Bradley Jr. -- 0-for-3 in his most recent game -- will be in action for the Kansas City Royals versus the Texas Rangers, with Andrew Heaney on the hill, on April 10 at 8:05 PM ET.
+On Tuesday, Jackie Bradley Jr. (coming off going 0-for-3) and the Kansas City Royals play the Texas Rangers, whose starting pitcher will be Jacob deGrom.
+First pitch is at 8:05 PM ET.

 Jackie Bradley Jr. Game Info & Props vs. the Rangers